danisanca/danisanca/README.md

 - 👋 Hi, I’m @danisanca
-- 👀 I’m interested in Android development with Kotlin and Java too.
+- 👀 I’m interested in Android development with Kotlin.
-- 🌱 I’m currently learning Java and Spring Boot.